Pierlam/ExpressionEvalSamples/README.md

 After the parse (decode) of the expression, you have to define these variables: define the type and provide a value.

+Of course, it's possible to get the list of variables found in the expression.

 Possibles types are: bool, int, double and string.